belumume/code-genesis-play/AI_SHOWDOWN_SUBMISSION.md

 ---

-*Built with Claude 4 Opus • Deployed on Lovable • Ready to win the $40K Grand Prize*
+*Built with Claude 4 Sonnet • Deployed on Lovable • Ready to win the $40K Grand Prize*